-Adjusted net income is defined as net income or loss for the period adjusted for the impact of impairment charges related to intangibles, property, plant and equipment and investments; acquisitions/disposition gains or losses and related transaction costs; significant tax adjustments; unrealized gains or losses on derivative instruments; remeasurement impacts related to employee benefit commitment obligations; adjustment for other significant nonroutine, non-recurring and/or non-cash items; and tax effect of the adjusted items.
-In this MD&A, the Company adjusted for the following non-routine, non-recurring, and/or non-cash items: (i) initial public offering costs included in selling, general and administrative expenses (ii) fair value impact on acquired inventory recorded in cost of sales (iii) provision on pension and other post-employment benefits, (iv) restructuring costs, and (v) separation costs related to USS support services.
+Adjusted net income is defined as net income or loss for the period adjusted for the impact of impairment charges related to intangibles, property, plant and equipment and investments; acquisitions/disposition gains or losses and related transaction costs; significant tax adjustments; unrealized gains or losses on derivative instruments; remeasurement impacts related to employee benefit commitment obligations; adjustment for other significant non-routine, non-recurring and/or non-cash items; and the tax effect of the adjusted items.
+In this MD&A, the Company adjusted for the following non-routine, non-recurring, and/or non-cash items: (i) gains/loss related to emergence from CCAA, (ii) acquisition-related costs, (iii) provision on pension and other post-employment benefits, (iv) restructuring costs, and (v) separation costs related to USS support services.
 Management believes adjusting net income by excluding the impact of specified items may be more reflective of ongoing operational results and uses this measure internally to assist with the planning and forecasting of future operating results.
 Management is of the view that adjusted net income is a useful measure of our performance because the aforementioned adjusting items do not reflect the underlying operating performance of our core business and are not necessarily indicative of future operating results.
 Adjusted net income is intended to provide additional information only and does not have a standardized definition under IFRS and therefore may not be comparable to similar measures presented by other companies.